Welcome to A Miner Detail.

 A Miner Detail Is Dedicated to Dick & Maureen Hann

-And my grandmother Maureen, my late grandfather’s wife of 69 years, was also a vicarious news reader.
+And Ryan’s grandmother Maureen, his late grandfather’s wife of 69 years, was also a vicarious news reader.

-My grandmother kept abreast of the local news; she loved reading her local newspaper and watching local Hagerstown news.
+His grandmother kept abreast of the local news and enjoyed reading the local newspaper and watching Hagerstown news.

-In 2010, my grandmother, Maureen, was diagnosed with Alzheimer’s disease.
+In 2010, Ryan’s grandmother, Maureen, was diagnosed with Alzheimer’s.

-She read books to me when I was a little boy, and today I read the newspaper to her.
+She read books to Ryan when he was a little boy.
+Today, when Ryan visits his grandmother, he reads a newspaper to her.

-In the spring of 2007, I interned at KDKA Radio News, and in the spring of 2009, I interned at WHAG-TV, my hometown news station.
+In the spring of 2007, Ryan interned at KDKA Radio News in Pittsburgh, Pennsylvania.